 The blood remembers.
 It grows in the bone and eddies through the veins, ferrying loves and hates from womb to womb down through the ages.
 To the children's children.
-And their children's children's children.
-And now to me, gazing into the loch deep eyes of Sir John Lyon, the Seventh Lord Glamis, in this portrait hanging in Glamis Castle.
-The eyes are only made of paint, but they somehow strangely convey the horror of that day when he was forced to watch his mother, Lady Glamis the mistress of Glamis Castle—Janet Douglas Lyon—burn as a witch on trumped up treasonous charges.
+And their children's children.
+And now to me, gazing into the loch deep eyes of Sir John Lyon, the Seventh Lord Glamis, in the portrait hanging in Glamis Castle.
+The eyes are only made of paint, but they somehow strangely convey the horror of that day when Sir John Lyon was forced to watch his mother, Lady Glamis the mistress of Glamis Castle—Janet Douglas Lyon—burn as a witch on trumped up treasonous charges.